GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/layout-table/index.md

   - layout-table
 ---

-{% Banner 'caution', 'body' %}This audit has been deprecated and was removed in Lighthouse 7.0.{% endBanner %}
+{% Aside 'caution' %}This audit has been deprecated and was removed in Lighthouse 7.0.{% endAside %}

 Tables used for layout purposes shouldn't include data elements:
 `<th>` element, `<caption>` element or `summary` attribute.